-The 2018 edition of Bologna Design Week has been truly winning, thanks to a series of events and exhibitions that have dotted the entire city, even bypassing the ancient urban gates.
-This is what happened for Fried Air, a project designed by the Bologna section of the international Ladies, Wine & Design format, a project by Jessica Walsh for the enhancement of the female role in the creative sector.
+The 2018 edition of Bologna Design Week was truly a winner, thanks to a range of events and exhibitions that dotted the entire city, even bypassing the ancient city gates.
+This is what happened for Fried Air, a project signed by the Bologna section of the international format Ladies, Wine & Design, a project by Jessica Walsh to enhance the role of women in the creative sector.

 Fried air ... ie "fried air"?
 That's right, that's right.

-The question is: is design really just fried air?
-A thorny issue, simply complicated, on which Ladies, Wine & Design - Bologna has chosen to offer its original interpretation.
+The question is: is Design really just hot air?
+A thorny, simply complicated question on which Ladies, Wine & Design - Bologna has chosen to offer their own original interpretation.

 In response to the request to represent the design processes, the group has created a storytelling of the original design and at the same time capable of enhancing the importance and necessity of Design in human society.

 This is how Fried Air was born, starting from the idea of creating a non-product, until it came to a package with a lot of logo, advertising campaign and really impressive exhibition setting.

 An experience that the viewer is an integral part of, as a potential client - or better user - of the concept of design process.

 With tenacity and passion, Ladies, Wine & Design - Bologna has put all its resources into play, taking care of the design, graphics, communication, photography, and finally the spectacular final installation.

 This creative synergy gave life to a unique and exciting experience.